Category: Scraping use cases

 Our next step will be extracting the information we need from this raw text.

-Scrape Amazon Product Price
+How to Scrape Amazon Product Prices

 Price is the most important information about a product, so it will be a nice starting target for us.